ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 Parameter servers (like databases) are normally built and shipped as standalone systems.
 This post describes how to use [Ray][1] to implement a parameter server in a few lines of code.
-This is powerful for two reasons:
+This approach is powerful for two reasons:

-1. It is orders of magnitude simpler to deploy applications that use parameter servers.
+1. This approach makes it orders of magnitude simpler to deploy applications that use parameter servers.
-2. The behavior of the parameter server is much more configurable and flexible.
+2. This approach makes the behavior of the parameter server much more configurable and flexible.

 **What is Ray?** [Ray][1] is a general-purpose framework for parallel and distributed Python.
 Ray provides a unified task-parallel and actor abstraction